No Compromises—Our Finest Channel Strip!

 A Tight Squeeze

 The ADL 700’s FET (Field-Effect Transistor) compressor includes fully variable attack, release, threshold, ratio, makeup gain, and bypass controls.
-The compressors of two ADL 700s can be stereo linked allowing for more accurate stereo imaging.
-The ADL 700 compressor has a “soft knee” compression curve.
+You can even stereo-link the compressors of two ADL 700s for more accurate stereo imaging.

 Broadly speaking, there are four types of analog compressor designs: those that use opto-isolators (optical), Field-Effect Transistors (FETs), voltage-controlled amplifiers (VCAs; an example is the PreSonus Studio Channel compressor), and variable-gain compressors.
 Each has its uses, but we’re going to focus on the two types you’re most likely to find on today’s high-end channel strips: optical and FET.